sagemath/trac_to_gh/Issue 1341.md

 # Issue 1341: [with spkg] add script so that which_fortran returns g95 or gfortran

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1341

 Original creator: jkantor